Information

 Diet : insects, sugar water and honeydew

-Lasius niger is a species in the subfamily Formicinae.
-These ants are very easy to keep and do not make high demands on their environment.
-These ants are also very stress resistant.
-So this is the ideal beginner strain.
+Lasius niger is a species in the Formicinae subfamily.
+These ants are very easy to keep and don't place high demands on their environment.
+They are also very stress-resistant.
+This makes them an ideal beginner's species.

 Contents of the starter set